Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Growth of Fluctuations

 \section{Growth of Fluctuations}

 Having demonstrated that the norm of the stochastic state grows with time, we now examine its distribution.
 Given the exponential scaling of $W$ with time it is convenient to consider the distribution of $\gamma = \ln W$.
 In Fig. \ref{fig:dist2}\,(a) we show the distribution $P(\gamma)$ at a fixed time for different values of the Weiss field.
 It can be seen that $P(\gamma)$ is normally distributed, as indicated by the solid lines.
 The use of a trajectory-resolved Weiss field results in a narrower distribution than the other cases.
 In particular, it leads to a reduction in the extremal values of $W = e^{\gamma}$ which contribute the most to ensemble averages.
 This leads to an improvement in the sampling efficiency.
 In Fig. \ref{fig:dist2}\,(b) we show the growth of the variance $\text{var}(\gamma)$ as a function of time.
 It can be seen that the growth rate is reduced when using the trajectory-resolved Weiss field, even at late times.
 In contrast, the growth rate for the trajectory-averaged Weiss field eventually follows the case without a Weiss field; this was also observed in Ref. \cite{DeNicola2019euclid}, by sampling around a saddle-point trajectory in Euclidean time.
-In Fig. \ref{fig:dist2}\,(c) we show that the mean of the distribution $\langle \gamma \rangle_{\phi}$ changes very little with the choice of Weiss field.
+In the inset of Fig. \ref{fig:dist2}\,(b) we show that the mean of the distribution $\langle \gamma \rangle_{\phi}$ changes very little with the choice of Weiss field.
 The improvements in the scaling are therefore attributed to the reduction of the variance with a trajectory-resolved Weiss field.
+Although the focus of this work is on 2D and 3D systems, similar improvements can also be seen in 1D, as shown in Appendix \ref{sec:additional_sims}.

+In closing this section, we briefly comment on the role of fluctuations on the success of the trajectory-resolved Weiss field.
+Over timescales in which the dynamics can be approximated by fluctuations around a well-chosen product state trajectory, both the trajectory-averaged and the trajectory-resolved Weiss fields can efficiently encode the evolution.
+However, a key advantage of the trajectory-resolved approach, is that it can remain efficient beyond this timescale.
+In the trajectory-resolved approach, an entangled superposition such as a triplet state $\frac{1}{\sqrt{2}}(\ket{\uparrow \downarrow} + \ket{\downarrow \uparrow})$ can be obtained from two separate trajectories, $\ket{\uparrow \downarrow}$ and $\ket{\downarrow\uparrow}$, with each encoding its own Weiss field.
+In contrast, there is no single product state that approximates this triplet state.
+The trajectory-resolved approach therefore has a notable advantage for simulating quantum dynamics.